Emir Sahiti: Loan at Šibenik

-On 21 July 2020, Sahiti joined Croatian First Football League side Šibenik, on a season-long loan.
+On 21 July 2020, Sahiti joined Croatian First League side Šibenik on a season-long loan.
 On 15 August 2020, he made his debut in a 2–1 away defeat against Rijeka after being named in the starting line-up.

 Return from loan

-On 23 June 2021, Sahiti returned to Croatian First Football League side Hajduk Split after agreeing to a four-year contract extension agreement and received squad number 77.
-On 17 July 2021, he made his debut against Lokomotiva after being named in the starting line-up and assists in his side's first goal during a 2–2 away draw.
+On 23 June 2021, Sahiti returned to Croatian First League side Hajduk Split after agreeing to a four-year contract extension and received squad number 77.
+On 17 July 2021, he made his debut against Lokomotiva after being named in the starting line-up and assisted in his side's first goal during a 2–2 away draw.

 Hamburger SV

 On 30 August 2024, Sahiti signed with Hamburger SV in Germany.

 International career

 Youth

-From 2015, until 2019, Sahiti has been part of Albania at youth international level, respectively has been part of the U19 and U21 teams and he with these teams played eleven matches and scored two goals.
+From 2015 until 2019, Sahiti was part of Albania at youth international level, having represented the U19 and U21 teams and he with these teams played eleven matches and scored two goals.